 The Raven is a famous American poem by Edgar Allan Poe.
 Unlike the ones above I didn’t know this one but stepped over it during research.
 While reading I kind of liked it and decided to add it here.
-It tells the story of a men suffering from the death of his wife that is visited by a raven which represents ill-omen throughout the poem.
+It tells the story of men suffering from the death of his wife that is visited by a raven which represents ill-omen throughout the poem.
 I found here an interesting interpretation of the poem.

 What do ravens and crows mean to me

 I am fascinated by ravens and crows and the more I observe them the more I love them.
-After having photographed these beautiful and majestic animals for a long time I am currently learning on how to communicate with those birds.
-There is still a long way to go but I know that one day a crow or a raven will accompany on my path.
+After having photographed these beautiful and majestic animals for a long time I am currently learning how to communicate with those birds.
+There is still a long way to go but I know that one day a crow or a raven will accompany me on my path.